dJPoida/esp8266_boilerplate/README.md

-# esp8266_bootstrap
+# esp8266_boilerplate
-My attempt at a bootstrap environment for the 8266 using Arduino, Socket.IO and React
+My attempt at a boilerplate environment for the 8266 using Arduino, Socket.IO and React